 ‘FFS’ is released by Domino Records in CD, deluxe CD with bonus tracks, red vinyl double LP and download variants

 FFS play the following UK dates: Glasgow Art School (16th June), London Troxy (26th June), Manchester Albert Hall (29th August)

-But several characters persist on their inflated self-assessment, despite their actual league standing.
+Some persist on their inflated self-assessment and demand recognition, despite their actual league standing.

 And these characters are the subject of ‘Johnny Delusional’, the lead single from the self-titled album by FFS, a new project comprising of Glasgow based art school quartet FRANZ FERDINAND and everyone’s favourite quirky pop siblings SPARKS.

 While ‘Johnny Delusional’ starts like the intro of FRANZ FERDINAND’s ‘Walk Away’, it then launches into a stomping indie rocker with Russell Mael’s trademark falsetto and Ron Mael’s piano interplay augmented by stabs of octave bass synth.
-With the lyrical couplet of “I want you, I know I haven’t a chance”, ‘Johnny Delusional’ could be about a girl, fame, belated acknowledgement for previous musical endeavours or even being featured in a coveted music publication…
+With the lyrical couplet of “I want you, I know I haven’t a chance”, ‘Johnny Delusional’ could be about a girl, fame or acknowledgement…

 Each combo’s own eccentric pop sensibilities have been successfully merged and mutated, with no one act dominating the other.
 “I think each band unconsciously relinquished a little of who they were in order to enter new territory” said Ron Mael.